 1-2-6.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality.

 The above registers are categorized as parallel registers.
 There are another kind of registers called shift registers.
 A shift register is a register in which binary data can be stored and then shifted left or right when the control signal is asserted.
 Shift registers can further be sub-categorized into parallel load serial out, serial load parallel out, or serial load serial out shift registers.
 They may or may not have reset signals.